comunica/Tutorial-ESWC2019-Comunica/content/outline.md

 and guide the audience through the process of configuring Comunica.
 Finally, we will guide the implementation of a simple querying algorithm as a Comunica module.

+The tutorial will be guided by slides, which will be shared online after the session.
+For the hands-on coding session, we will provide a git repository with separate branches for all sequantially completed tasks.
+This will allow participants that are unable to complete a certain task, to still begin with the next task by checking out a different branch.